TL;DR

 If NDR targets, pricing changes, and board pressure are all getting mixed together, start with the structural read before changing the playbook.

 The cleaner conversation is: what expansion model do we have now, what ceiling does that imply, and what product change would be required to shift into a different model?
 That turns an emotional target discussion into a strategic one.
+If the board wants 130%, they need to fund the modules or the usage-based infrastructure required to get there.

 FAQ